l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 At last, we're finally ready to test everything out!
 Let's run through the entire process, from start to finish, step by step.

-First, we run packer to build the new kvm SOE image:
+First, we run packer to build the new SOE image:

 ```bash
 packer build -only qemu -var "ansible_root=$PWD/../../ansible" -var "kvm_user=root" -var "kvm_pass=changeme" vfx-studio-soe.json
 ```

-Next, we spin up an instance of the kvm SOE using terraform:
+Next, we spin up an instance of the SOE using terraform:

 ```bash
 $ terraform init